In the face of global uncertainty, organizations are rethinking their current business technology and investing in modern digital solutions.

 In the 1960s, a greater focus on factory output began.
 To help increase production, computing solutions were created.
 During this time, software developers focused on creating applications to handle inventory management.

 By the 1990s, these solutions evolved to handle all aspects of business, including accounting, human resources, customer relationship management, and more.

 We now find ourselves in 2023 – a time where ERP software is not simply a means to automate processes but to create digital business models.
 This is known as digital business transformation.

 Regardless of the type of project you’re pursuing, it’s important to seek third-party guidance.

-6 Reasons to Avoid an In-house Implementation of ERP
+4 Reasons You Should Avoid an In-house Implementation of ERP

 If any of these statements are true of your company, consider hiring outside experts to help you achieve your project goals:

 Most organizations lack the expertise and experience to handle an ERP implementation.
 As a result, they face a huge learning curve.